Home HolidaysSpecial OccasionsCinco de MayoCrispy Fish Tacos: The Ultimate Lime Crema

 Slice the fish into pieces approximately four inches long and one inch thick.
 Then, coat them with buttermilk.

 Next, coat the fish in the dry mixture containing flour and cornstarch.
-Adding cornstarch helps create a crunchier texture than using flour by itself.
+Adding cornstarch creates a crunchier texture than using flour alone.

 Heating the Oil for Crispy Fish Tacos

 Use oil with a high smoking point, such as canola, vegetable, or peanut oil.
 Canola oil has a neutral taste, so it won’t change the taste of your food.
-Use a cooking thermometer to heat the oil to 350°F before placing the fish in it.
+Use a cooking thermometer to heat the oil to 350°F before adding the fish.
 Cook the fish to an internal temperature of 145°F.

 Room Temperature Ingredients

-Take out anything stored in the refrigerator about 30 minutes ahead of time.
+Take out anything stored in the refrigerator about 30 minutes beforehand.
 If the ingredients are too cold, they will cool the fish.
-To assemble the tacos, place a fish strip into the tortilla shell first, then add the sauce, vegetables, and finally the pico de gallo.
+To assemble the tacos, place a fish strip in the tortilla shell, then add the sauce, vegetables, and finally the pico de gallo.
 Enjoy!

 Other Recipes You Might Like